danielfoehrKn/kubeswitch/docs/stores/gardener/gardener.md

 of `Shoot` clusters and `Shooted /Managed Seeds`.
 External `Seeds` (not managed) and `Plants` are currently not supported.

+## Prerequisites

+Since `kubeswitch` version `> 0.5.0` only kubeconfigs with short-lived static tokens are used to access Shoot clusters.
+For this to work, the Gardener API Server must be started with feature gate `AdminKubeconfigRequest` (will be enabled per-default in future versions of Gardener).
+For more information, please see the [GEP](https://github.com/gardener/gardener/blob/master/docs/proposals/16-adminkubeconfig-subresource.md).

+On the client side, you need to have the `Gardenlogin` credentials plugin installed.
+Please check the [documentation here](https://github.com/gardener/gardenlogin#installation).
+For your convenience, the configuration file for the credential-plugin at `$HOME/.garden/gardenlogin.yaml` will be generated based on the `kubeswitch` configuration file .

 ## Search Semantics

 Kubeconfig contexts names are searchable using Gardener semantics.